Globe999/tif160-project/readme.md

 Add error handling jf no objects are found with the given sort order Add movements for hubert to make him more human like?
 Change camera and recalibrate
+Return to start when sorting loop is done
+Use camera